muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

 text-area autoresize library so when user type he can see full text. first install it npm i react-textarea-autosize import it and just use with tag. set min and maxrows in textarea.

+next is to disable chat control during response is laoding. user should not be able to type text when loading.